mattmakai/fullstackpython.com/source/content/pages/databases.rst

 `SQLite <http://www.sqlite.org/>`_ is a database that is stored in a single file on disk.
 SQLite is built into Python but is only built for access by a single connection at a time.
+Therefore is highly recommended to not `run a production web application with SQLite <https://docs.djangoproject.com/en/dev/ref/databases/#database-is-locked-errors>`_.

 Database connections with Python